Lev-Excellenteam-2023/google-google-3/README.md

 1. **TrieNode**: Each node in the Trie represents a character in a word.
 It contains the following attributes:
    - `children`: An array of child nodes, indexed by character.
-   - `wordLocation`: A list of `namedtuple('SentenceIndex', ['file_id', 'sentence_id', 'position'])` if the node represents the end of a sentence.
+   - `wordLocation`: A list of `namedtuple('SentenceIndex', ['file_id', 'sentence_id', 'position'])` if the node represents the end of a word.
-   - `isEndOfSentence`: Indicates if the node represents the end of a sentence.
+   - `isEndOfWord`: Indicates if the node represents the end of a word.

 2. **Trie**: The main Trie data structure contains a root node.
-It includes methods for insertion, search, sentence completion, and correction.
+It includes methods for insertion, search, latter completion, and correction.

 ### Algorithms: